FatimaJaffal/special-template/README.md

+# special-template

-# special-template: is a sample template built with HTML, CSS and vanilla JS.
+is a sample template built with HTML, CSS and vanilla JS.